-This post was contributed by Tony D. Dick, an Attorney in McNees Wallace & Nurick's Labor & Employment Practice Group in Columbus, Ohio.
+This post was contributed by Adam L. Santucci, an associate in McNees Wallace & Nurick LLC's Labor & Employment Practice Group in Harrisburg, Pennsylvania.

 The National Labor Relations Board recently issued a somewhat surprising decision that provides useful guidance to employers facing employee misconduct.
 In Flex Frac Logistics, LLC, the Board found that an employee's discharge for breaching the employer's confidentiality policy was lawful, despite the Board's finding that the confidentiality policy was unlawful.

 In a prior decision, the Board found that the confidentiality policy was unlawfully overbroad because it prohibited or could be interpreted to prohibit employees from discussing wages, hours and other terms and conditions of employment.
 We have previously discussed with you the Board's aggressive enforcement stance with respect to employer policies of all types.
 As part of that prior decision, the Board remanded to an Administrative Law Judge ("ALJ") the question of whether the employee's termination pursuant to the confidentiality policy was also unlawful.

 The ALJ held, and the Board affirmed, that the employer did not violate the National Labor Relations Act when it discharged the employee.
 Discipline pursuant to an unlawful policy is only unlawful if the employee violated the rule by engaging in protected activity under the Act, or by engaging in conduct that otherwise implicates the concerns underlying the Act.
 The Board found that even though the employee's conduct implicated the concerns underlying the Act her discharge was lawful, because the employee deliberately betrayed the employer's strong, expressly articulated confidentiality interests.